Eccentric Corbino FET in magnetic field: a highly tunable photodetector: Concentric Corbino disk

 where $\gamma_\eta=\omega_c \eta/(\omega f_\omega k r_1)$, $I'_\eta(x)=dI_\eta(x)/dx$, $K'_\eta(x)=dK_\eta(x)/dx$, and

 For $|\omega|>|\omega_c|$, $U_1^{(\eta)}(r,\theta)$ has the same form of Eqs.~(\ref{eq:solutionfull})-(\ref{eq:relation3.2}), with $J_n(k r)$ and $Y_n(k r)$ in lieu of $I_n(kr)$ and $K_n(kr)$, respectively.
 In Fig.~\ref{fig:edgeplasmonCorbino}~we plot the real part of the linear potential $U_1^{(\eta)}({\bm r})$.
 Counting oscillations at the outer perimeter of the disk (the drain), it can be seen that the two edge plasmons produced by manual injection at the source have $\eta=3$ [panel (a)] and $\eta=5$ [panel (b)], respectively.
+In this figure we scale the electrical potential with $U_0$, lengths with the source radius $r_0$ and times with $r_0/s$.

 Bulk and edge magnetoplasmons can be identified as the zeros of ${\cal D}_\eta(\omega)$ and its counterpart for $|\omega|>|\omega_c|$.
 For $\omega_c>0$, the frequencies of magnetoplasmon modes as a function of the winding number $\eta$ are shown in Fig.~\ref{fig:modes}~(a).
+In this figure potential, lengths and times are given in the same units of Fig.~\ref{fig:edgeplasmonCorbino}.
+For convenience, frequencies are scaled with the first resonant frequency at zero magnetic field, $\omega_B$.
 There, ungapped edge modes are seen to wind in the $+{\hat{\bm \theta}}$ direction (as they only exist for positive $\eta$) and are localised at the outer edge of the disk.
 Winding in the opposite direction cannot occur as plasmons would be bound to the inner edge, which is however held at a fixed potential.